BeyondQuality/beyondquality/research/laziness.md

 Lewin’s Field Theory (1951) provides a useful lens: workplace behavior is shaped by both “driving forces” (incentives, deadlines, rewards) and “restraining forces” (stress, unclear goals, poor processes).
 Managers frequently focus on amplifying driving forces while neglecting restraining forces, creating counterproductive dynamics.

 Software development offers a particularly clear example of this vicious circle.
 Because high-quality software depends on autonomy, focus, and sustained cognitive effort, attempts to control developers more tightly often generate the very problems they are meant to prevent.
 Rigid, control-heavy methods such as waterfall planning increase reporting burdens and reduce flexibility, which in turn fuel stress and overload.
 As quality declines through late defect discovery and rework, managers interpret the failures as evidence of insufficient effort and impose even stricter oversight.
 This aligns with the broader feedback loop identified in this review: belief in laziness → increased control → autonomy loss and overload → quality decline → reinforced belief in laziness.
 By contrast, more autonomy-supportive approaches such as agile have been shown to improve customer satisfaction and perceived product quality (Dingsøyr et al., 2012).
 Developer accounts echo this, describing how micromanagement of implementation details disrupts creativity and problem-solving.
 In software contexts, then, the costs of the self-fulfilling prophecy are especially visible, as quality erosion feeds directly back into tighter managerial control.

-[//]: # (Not sure how the IKEA effect relates to this paper.
-I get that the IKEA effect challenges the notion that people always aim to minimise effort, but it has little to do with management attribution of underperformance to laziness.
-Can the paragraph above go? )

 Breaking the cycle requires reframing managerial assumptions: